Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 We prove that these inequalities hold for admissible symmetric finitely supported measures on any finitely generated groups.
 However, the statement will only be non-vacuous if the Floyd boundary, which is the complement of the group $\Gamma$ inside its completion for the Floyd distance, is infinite.
 The only known examples of finitely generated groups with infinite Floyd boundary are nonelementary relatively hyperbolic groups.

 For $r=1$, the weak Floyd-Ancona inequalities were proved in \cite{GGPY}.
 The strong Floyd-Ancona inequalities are new even for $r=1$.

 The results concerning the identification of the Martin boundary in this paper use only the weak Floyd-Ancona inequalities at the spectral radius.
 However, the strong inequalities are important for other reasons.
 In the setting of hyperbolic groups, these strong versions of Ancona inequalities for $r=1$ were used by many authors including \cite{INO}, \cite{GMM}, where they are the key ingredient to prove H\"older continuity of the Martin kernel on the Gromov boundary.
 The uniformity of these inequalities up to the spectral radius was established in \cite{Gouezel-local}, \cite{GouezelLalley} and used to prove a local limit theorem for random walks on hyperbolic groups.
-In the context of relatively hyperbolic groups, the Floyd-Ancona inequalities proved here are used by the first author in in \cite{DussauleLLT} to establish a weaker H\"older-type property and use it to prove a local limit theorem.
+The Floyd-Ancona inequalities proved here are used by the first author in \cite{DussauleLLT2} to establish a weaker H\"older-type property and use it to prove a local limit theorem for some classes of relatively hyperbolic groups.